-- Help your students understand how pages are used on blogs.
+- Help you understand how pages are used on blogs.

-- Set up an About page on their student blog.
+- Set up an About page on your blog.

 Introduction to pages

 Pages on blogs are normally used for information that you want to share with your readers but don’t expect to update frequently.
 The main things to remember are:

 - Pages are best suited for information you rarely update such as your About and Commenting Guidelines page.

 - Information you want to share with others, such as your interests or what you learnt in class, or questions you want to ask readers are normally published as posts and not on a page.

 - Posts are automatically fed into the Reader in your dashboard where other students from your class can easily read and comment on your posts (if your blog is connected to a class blog via My Class).
 Pages don’t appear in the Reader and are only viewed when someone visits your blog.

 Watch this video to learn more about the difference between posts and pages.